 Because that “sure thing” sometimes doesn’t come through.

-Here at NLRBFCU, we want our customers to be properly informed of the best ways to handle their finances.
+Here at NLRBFCU, we want our customers to be appropriately informed of the best ways to handle their finances.
 One of the best pieces of advice is don’t enter into a loan-consolidation agreement that stretches out the term of your loan, no matter how attractive the advertising pitch is.
-And that is exactly what it is: a pitch.
+And that is precisely what it is: a pitch.

 And 99% of the time those aren’t good for your finances.